NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1d_aop_gee_viz_functions.md

 ## Objectives
 After completing this activity, you will be able to:
-- Write and call a function to read in and display an AOP SDR Image Collection
+- Understand the basic structure of functions in GEE (JavaScript API)
-- Write a function to read in and remove poor weather data from an SDR Image Collection
+- Write and call a function to read in and display images from each year in an AOP SDR Image Collection
-- Modify this function to read in other image collections
+- Write a function to add the weather quality layer to the map, and mask out cloudy data from an SDR Image Collection

 ## Requirements
  * A gmail (@gmail.com) account